Kenyan Sign Language: Kenya Sign Language Interpreters Association

-Kenya Sign Language Interpreters Association was set up by a group of 20 local interpreters after a training by the first Deaf Education US Peace Corps Volunteers in September 2000.
+Kenya Sign Language Interpreters Association was set up by a group of 20 local interpreters after training by the first Deaf Education US Peace Corps Volunteers in September 2000.
 Prior to this training there were several short term trainings conducted by KSLRP/KNAD dating back to 1980s and 1990s.
 [KSLIA] is an indigenous initiative evolving and strengthening the face of the Interpreting profession in Kenya.
 [KSLIA] hopes to improve and elevate the standards of Interpreting in Kenya through the following objectives: